 But is it really that amazing?

-I imagine that many people that travel to Nordic countries have high expectations for seeing the Lights.
-The first thing people need to know is that Northern Lights are a natural phenomenon.
+I imagine that many people that travel to Nordic countries have high expectations of seeing the Northern Lights.
+The first thing people need to remember is that Northern Lights are a natural phenomenon.
 Although there are instruments that predict the intensity of the Lights, it’s always uncertain if you will be able to see them.
 And the beautiful pictures we see of them don’t always reflect the reality.
-Some cameras can actually capture more of the Lights than our eyes can see.
+Some cameras can actually capture more of the Northern Lights than our eyes can see.

 Also, the Northern Lights don’t always stand still in the sky.
 They can come and go in a matter of seconds.
 So seeing them is often a game of patience: you may need to spend minutes, or even hours on the outdoors, in the cold winter.